-The four most important typographic choices you make in any document are point size, line spacing, line length, and font (passim), because those choices determine how the body text looks.
+The four most important typographic considerations for body text are point size, line spacing, line length, and font (see font recommendations), because those choices determine how the body text looks.

 The average line length should be 45–90 characters (including spaces).

 The easiest and most visible improvement you can make to your typography is to use a professional font, like those found in font recommendations.

 Avoid goofy fonts, monospaced fonts, most free fonts, and system fonts—especially Times New Roman and Arial.

 Use curly quotation marks, not straight ones (see straight and curly quotes).